 We’ll cover the FUE procedure more in-depth here, as it is the most common procedure used.

-During FUE, both the donor area and the harvesting area will be numbed with a short-acting and long-acting local anesthetic.
+During the FUE method, both the donor area and the harvesting area will be numbed with a short-acting and long-acting local anesthetic.

 This will minimize any discomfort, but the patient may still feel slight pinching during the administering of the transplant.